differwor/ride-hailing-admin/README.md

 - Recoil do not being updated now so there is no support for it hence it will not work for the newer versions of react.
 - API Response format { message, data }
+- Only pre-fetch profile from client side, need to get cookie token in browser

+## Do not done

+- Remake config folder: api, routes
+- Login form validation